SimonCW/ollama-rag-rs/slides.md

 ## Goals

-- Local first!
+- **Local first**!
 This should be easily installable and runnable on a laptop.
 I have a Mac so that's my primary target.
-We'll see about windows afterwards
+We'll see about windows afterwards.
-- Evaluate Rust for Applications that are on the intersection of MacOS/Windows Software and AI
+- **Evaluate Rust** for Applications that are on the intersection of MacOS/Windows Software and AI.
-- Gain experience towards edge computing cases, e.g. can this run on a car or factory robot?
+- Gain **experience** towards edge computing cases, e.g. can this run on a car or factory robot?
-- Demonstrate capability to run privacy-first OSS models on own data
+- **Demonstrate** capability to run privacy-first OSS models on own data

 ## Non-Goals